Elie-A-98/yeager-dapp/README.md

 In the root directory in the terminal run `docker build -t yeager-backend -f backend/api/Dockerfile .`

-Then run the backend with this command `docker run -d -t yeager-backend` and map the ports
+Then run the backend with this command `docker run -d -p <your_port>:80 -t yeager-backend` and map the ports

 Ex: `docker run -d -p 8080:80 -t yeager-backend`